 In addition to the non-GAAP measures discussed above, management uses the following key performance metrics to analyze and measure the Company's financial performance and results of operations: orders, backlog, and book-to-bill ratio.
 Management uses orders and backlog as measures of current and future business and financial performance and these may not be comparable with measures provided by other companies.
-Orders represent written communications received from customers requesting the Company to provide products and/or services.
-Backlog is defined as the total dollar value of net orders received for which revenue has not yet been recognized.
+Orders represent definitive agreements with customers to provide products and/or services.
+Backlog is defined as the total dollar value of orders received for which revenue has not yet been recognized.
+Total backlog can include both funded and unfunded orders under government contracts.
 Management believes tracking orders and backlog are useful as it often times is a leading indicator of future performance.
 In accordance with industry practice, contracts may include provisions for cancellation, termination, or suspension at the discretion of the customer.